CityOfZion/awesome-neo/resources/faq.md

     NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve a "smart economy" with a distributed network.

     Additional features will include **NeoMessage** that supports secure, encrypted peer-to-peer messaging, and **NeoFS**, a distributed cloud storage.
 Smart fund investments, Online Networking and a Decentralized Exchange will also be implemented in the near future.

+19. *Is it true NEO will inflate/increase its supply?*

+   Not exactly, no. On October 16, some of the locked supply becomes unlocked.
+This portion will not enter the exchanges and is only for long-term support of NEO projects.
+You can find the specifics [here](http://docs.neo.org/en-us/) under 'Distribution Mechanism'.

 ---
 If you did not find your answer in the FAQ listed above, you can always ask your question in the [NEO Slack Channel](http://slack.cityofzion.io/).